5 Best Practices for Your Month-End Close Checklist

 It’s also important to include enough items and individual tasks to drive accountability, make decisions, and get a good pulse on status—without requiring your teams to check a box or certify something every time they move a muscle.

-Moving Beyond the Manual
+Moving Beyond Traditional Manual Accounting

 So many accounting and finance departments are decentralized or in a constant state of change.
 Rather than having a standardized checklist and dashboards where leadership can easily see where things are, each accountant, entity, or location has a separate Excel file.